equinor/neqsimExcelCapeOpen/README.md

 NeqSim Excel and Cape Open is the Visual Studio project using the NeqSim library for development of an Excel interface and a Cape-Open interface.
 The Cape Open interface makes it possible to use NeqSim in Cape Open compatible simulation tools such as HYSYS, PROII and Unisim.

 ## Installation
-An installation file for NeqSim (Excel and Cape Open) is available under releases: https://github.com/equinor/neqsim.NET/releases
+An installation file for NeqSim (Excel and Cape Open) is available under [releases](https://github.com/equinor/neqsimExcelCapeOpen/releases).

 ## Documentation
 NeqSim Excel [documentation](https://github.com/equinor/neqsim.NET/wiki/Getting-started-with-NeqSim-in-Excel).